Adam Dutkiewicz

 Adam Jonathan Dutkiewicz (born April 4, 1977) is an American musician and record producer.
 He is the lead guitarist of the metalcore bands Killswitch Engage, Aftershock and Times of Grace, as well as the guitarist and co-lead vocalist for the melodic death metal supergroup Serpentine Dominion.
 He has also produced and engineered albums for several other metal bands.

 Biography

 Early Years

 Dutkiewicz, of Polish, Austrian, Scottish, and English descent, was born and raised in Westhampton, Massachusetts.
+Growing up he taught himself Metallica riffs on bass and later learned how to play the drums and lastly the guitar.
 He attended Hampshire Regional High School.
 Dutkiewicz also later attended the Berklee College of Music in Boston, studying production, audio engineering, and bass guitar.
 He graduated with a B.M. in 1999.
 While at college, he began playing guitar and producing for the band Aftershock with his brother Tobias Dutkiewicz and friend Joel Stroetzel.
-The groups debut album Letters was released in 1997, this was also the first ever recorded Dutkiewicz produced.
+The group's debut album Letters was released in 1997, this was also the first ever recorded Dutkiewicz produced.
 The group released one more album in 1999 before shortly disbanding.